runeh/mockumental/README.md

 - parse status code thingy `200.json`; See skipped test
 - util/writeMockToRes: set headers and stuff
   - Can use this in express as well, sturdier when proxying maybe
+- For above, assume request objects are just node ones?
 - Can we trigger repaint of the cli when web UI changes?
 With the RX stuff I guess?
 Would be neat.
 - Ditto sync other way.
 Would need fancier ui, with sse or whatever Would need that anyway for request log / inspection
 - tabelize the markup in web ui?
 - Less classy express thingy
-- Adde debug module perhaps?
+- Added debug module perhaps?
+- Prefix path stuff in snapshot tests

 ## Notes